greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-03-02-creative-director.md

 * This is a senior role, so we will expect to see evidence of experience commensurate with that level.
 * All of our other employees currently work within our Boston office, so we want this person in house with the rest of us.
 Sorry, no remote work at this time.
-* Willingness to work closely with the developers that will be bring your ideas to life.
+* Willingness to work closely with the developers that will bring your ideas to life.

 ## Nice-to-Haves